supabase/auth/CONTRIBUTING.md

 ### List/Find Users

-To create a new user, make a request to `GET /admin/users`.
+To list all users, make a request to `GET /admin/users`.

 #### Request